socialmind/healthywp/README.md

 Great!
 Non-tech contributors are equally valuable for an open source project since they can help with [a great deal of things](https://opensource.com/life/16/1/8-ways-contribute-open-source-without-writing-code)!

-If you are a graphic designed, a UI/UX expert, a marketer, a translator, a lawyer, a WordPress advocate or user, please consider join us.
+If you are a graphic designed, a UI/UX expert, a marketer, a translator, a lawyer, a WordPress advocate or user, please consider joining us.
 You can really make a difference to our project's evolution.

 ## Where to go next?